danielcaldas/oldblog/_posts/2019-10-02-test-fixtures-from-scratch.markdown

 ## Test fixtures

-Before diving into details, let's take a few seconds to go through this definition of test fixtures that I came across in the <a href="https://github.com/junit-team/junit4/wiki/test-fixtures" target="_blank" title="junit-team/junit4 description of test fixtures">junit-team/junit4 GitHub wiki page</a>.
+Before diving into details, let's take a few seconds to go through this definition of test fixtures that I came across in the <a href="https://github.com/junit-team/junit4/wiki/test-fixtures" target="_blank" title="junit-team/junit4 description of test fixtures">junit-team/junit4 GitHub wiki page</a>, In my opinion is extremely accurate.

 <!-- quotation -->
 > A test fixture is a fixed state of a set of objects used as a baseline for running tests.
 The purpose of a test fixture is to ensure that there is a well known and fixed environment in which tests are run so that results are repeatable.
 Examples of fixtures: